 Having a nephrostomy may affect the way you feel about your body (body image).
 Some people feel embarrassed and uncomfortable about other people seeing it.
 These feelings are a natural part of learning to cope with a nephrostomy.
-They usually get better.
+They usually get better over time.
 If you find you are still having problems coping, ask your GP or your hospital doctor for help.

 Everyone has their own way of dealing with difficult feelings.
-Some people find it helpful to talk things over with family and friends or their doctor or specialist nurse.
-Others may prefer to talk to a trained counsellor.
-Your doctor or nurse can give you more advice about this.
+Some people find it helpful to talk to someone.
+This could be:

 Joining our Online Community can be a good way to meet people going through the same thing.